engineergrowth/DEHub/README.md

 This hub is designed to make your data engineering journey smoother, especially if you’re just starting out.
 It provides:
 - A clear learning path covering foundational concepts and essential tools.
 - Carefully selected resources to dive deeper into key techniques and workflows.
-- Pipeline challenges to test and apply the skills you’ve learned.
+- Pipeline projects to test and apply the skills you’ve learned.

 From SQL basics to building your first pipelines, learning data engineering has never been more structured, accessible, and fun. 🚀